-The BOP completed the investigation of 1 Section 1001-related complaint that was referred to it by the OIG in a prior reporting period.
-The BOP provided the OIG with a copy of its investigative report upon completion of its investigation.
+The BOP completed the investigation of the following 7 Section 1001-related complaints that were referred to it by the OIG in a prior reporting period.
+The BOP provided the OIG with a copy of its investigative report upon completion of each investigation.
+Here is a summary of each: